 Total Annual Fund Operating Expenses After Fee Reductions and/or Expense Reimbursements

-(2) The initials “HVIA” in the Fund’s name are an initialism for Hudson Valley Investment Advisers.
-Hudson Valley Investment Advisors, Inc. (the “Adviser”) has contractually agreed, until July 1, 2021, to reduce Management Fees and reimburse Other Expenses to the extent necessary to limit Total Annual Fund Operating Expenses (excluding brokerage costs, taxes, interest, Acquired Fund fees and expenses, costs to organize the Fund, extraordinary expenses such as litigation and merger or reorganization costs and other expenses not incurred in the ordinary course of the Fund's business, and amounts, if any, payable pursuant to a plan adopted in accordance with Rule 12b-1 under the Investment Company Act of 1940, as amended (the “1940 Act”) to an amount not exceeding 1.24% and 0.99% of average daily net assets of Investor Class and Institutional Class shares, respectively.
-Management Fee reductions and expense reimbursements by the Adviser are subject to repayment by the Fund for a period of three years after such fees and expenses were incurred, provided that the repayments do not cause Total Annual Fund Operating Expenses to exceed (i) the expense limitation then in effect, if any, and (ii) the expense limitation in effect at the time the expenses to be repaid were incurred.
-Prior to July 1, 2021, this agreement may not be modified or terminated without the approval of the Fund’s Board of Trustees (the “Board”).
-This agreement will terminate automatically if the Fund’s investment advisory agreement with the Adviser is terminated.
+(3) The initials “HVIA” in the Fund’s name are an initialism for Hudson Valley Investment Advisors, Inc. (the “Adviser”) which has contractually agreed, until July 1, 2024, to reduce Management Fees and reimburse Other Expenses to the extent necessary to limit Total Annual Fund Operating Expenses of each class of shares of the Fund (exclusive of brokerage costs, taxes, interest, borrowing costs such as interest and dividend expenses on securities sold short, costs to organize the Fund, Acquired Fund fees and expenses, extraordinary expenses such as litigation and merger or reorganization costs and other expenses not incurred in the ordinary course of the Fund’s business) to an amount not exceeding 1.24% and 0.99% of the average daily net assets of Investor Class and Institutional Class shares, respectively.
+Management Fee reductions and expense reimbursements by the Adviser are subject to repayment by the Fund for a period of three years after the date that such fees and expenses were incurred, provided that the repayments do not cause Total Annual Fund Operating Expenses (exclusive of such reductions and reimbursements) to exceed (i) the expense limitation then in effect, if any, and (ii) the expense limitation in effect at the time the expenses to be repaid were incurred.
+Prior to July 1, 2023, this agreement may not be modified or terminated without the approval of the Fund’s Board of Trustees (the “Board”).
+This agreement will terminate automatically if the Fund’s investment advisory agreement (the “Advisory Agreement”) with the Adviser is terminated.